 How to avoid surprise bills outside Europe

-- Deactivate background app refresh before flying.
+- Disable background app refresh before flying.

 - Download maps, tickets, and reservations offline while you have Wi-Fi.

-- Use hotel or café Wi-Fi for heavy tasks (videos, photos, backups).
+- Use hotel or cafe Wi-Fi for heavy tasks (videos, photos, backups).

 Traveler's tip: put your phone in airplane mode as soon as you land and only turn on Wi-Fi.
-You decide when and how you connect, not the apps on their own.
+You decide when and how you connect, not apps on their own.

 The eSIM alternative for distant destinations